What’s that strange noise that kind of sounds like white noise, or wind in your ears? Why can’t anyone else hear it? It’s not your imagination.

 Fortunately, it’s probably not “phantom ring syndrome,” a condition where people who use cell phones excessively think they hear their phone ring, buzz, or beep when no one’s calling or texting them.

-You try to ignore it, but it doesn’t go away.
-It gets worse when the power goes out, leaving you with just the sound of your own breath.
-If you don’t have a loud fan going at night, this white noise won’t let you sleep.
+You try to ignore the noise, but it doesn’t go away.
+It gets worse when the power goes out, leaving you with just the sound of your own breath…and that odd noise that’s driving you nuts.
+If you don’t have a loud fan going at night, this white noise will almost certainly interfere with your sleep.

-It sounds like that white noise you’re hearing is tinnitus.
-Let’s look at where it came from, what it is and what you may be able to do to get rid of it.
+Let’s look at where this white noise comes from, what it is, and what you may be able to do to reduce or get rid of it.

 Tinnitus is a form of hearing loss.
 It’s characterized by a constant or intermittent noise that sounds like it’s on top of what you hear.
 Depending on the type of tinnitus you have, it may be unnoticeable most of the time.
-Or it may feel deafening, threatening to take your sanity.
+Or you may be saying, this white noise in my head feels deafening, threatening to take my sanity.

 You’ve probably tried to explain to people what you’re experiencing, but this form of hearing loss is tough for people to understand.
 Especially if they’ve never experienced it for themselves.

-How can you hear something that isn’t there?
+How can this humming noise in my head not be there?
 Is it a hallucination?
-How can a sound in your ears keep you from understanding those around you?
+How can it keep me from understanding those around me?
 Or sleeping?

-In addition to being hard to explain to someone who doesn’t have it, it can get complicated when you try to talk to someone who has it.
-They may be experiencing very different symptoms than your own.
-That might lead you to think what you have isn’t tinnitus.
-Or you may think yours isn’t as bad.
+Not only is tinnitus hard to explain to someone who doesn’t have it, but this condition can also become complicated when you try to talk to someone else who is suffering from tinnitus.
+They may be experiencing very different symptoms than your own, which might lead you to think what you have isn’t tinnitus at all.